 InvercargillMeet at an Invercargill central city hotel and transfer to the Port of Bluff for embarkation.
 The captain and expedition team is awaiting your arrival on the Spirit of Enderby.
 Familiarize yourself on board and then join the captain on the bridge or fellow travelers on deck as the ship sets sail and your adventure begins.

 Auckland Islands - Camley HarborAuckland Island is the largest of the islands in the group.
-The western coastline has been sculpted into formidable cliffs by the prevailing westerly winds, and to the east, the coast has been carved by glaciers into some of the most picturesque fiords in the world.
-Your anchorage in Carnley Harbour in the south of the group offers a range of activities, depending on weather and sea conditions.
-You could go in search of a Shy Mollymawk Albatross colony and perhaps spot the beautiful Wandering Albatross spreading its huge wingspan above the cliffs.
+The western coastline has been sculpted into formidable cliffs by the prevailing westerly winds, and to the east, the coast has been carved by glaciers into some of the most picturesque fjords in the world.
+Your anchorage in Carnley Harbor in the south of the group offers a range of activities, depending on weather and sea conditions.
+You could go in search of a shy mollymawk albatross colony and perhaps spot the beautiful wandering albatross spreading its huge wingspan above the cliffs.
 Other possibilities include visiting the abandoned World War II coastwatcher’s station or the remains of a ship wrecked in 1864 and made famous by two books written by the survivors.

 InvercargillOn arrival at the Port of Bluff this morning, have your final breakfast and say your farewells before disembarking and transferring by complimentary coach to either a central city point in historic Invercargill or to the airport.